mojtaba217/MeetMinder/README.md

 **Visit [MeetMinder.io](https://meetminder.io/) for more information and updates.**

-**Note**: This software requires API keys from AI providers for full functionality.
-Local-only operation is available with Whisper transcription only.
+**Note**: This software supports both online AI providers (requires API keys) and **fully offline operation** with local Whisper transcription + Ollama AI.
+No API keys required for offline mode!